A look at Titanic wreck ocean depth and water pressure — and how they compare to the deep sea as a whole

 The recommended maximum depth for conventional scuba divers is 130 feet, according to NOAA.

-Few vessels are equipped to withstand the pressure of extreme depths – American diver Victor Vescovo used a $48 million submersible when he and Harding explored the Challenger Deep.
+Few vessels are equipped to withstand the pressure of extreme depths.
+American explorer Victor Vescovo used a $48 million submersible when he and Harding explored the Challenger Deep.

-According to a former employee of OceanGate Expeditions, which built the Titan, the submersible was only equipped to withstand a pressure of 1,300 meters or about 4,265 feet.
-That employee, submersible pilot David Lochridge, filed a lawsuit against the company in 2018, alleging the Titan would travel about 13,000 feet deep, despite the fact that depth had never been achieved by a sub with this type of carbon fiber hull.
+According to a former employee of OceanGate Expeditions, which built the Titan, the submersible was only equipped to withstand the pressure of 1,300 meters, or about 4,265 feet.
+That employee, submersible pilot David Lochridge, who was fired by OceanGate, filed a lawsuit against the company in 2018, alleging the Titan would travel about 13,000 feet deep, despite the fact that depth had never been achieved by a sub with this type of carbon fiber hull.

 The Titanic submersible

-The Titan launched from Newfoundland, Canada on Sunday, with five people on board journeying to the Titanic wreckage, which is about 350 miles from Newfoundland.
+The Titan launched from Newfoundland, Canada, on Sunday, with five people on board journeying to the Titanic wreckage, which is located about 350 miles from Newfoundland.
 About an hour and 45 minutes into the Titan's dive, it lost contact with the crew on the Polar Prince research ship above.

-After a desperate and days-long search, debris from the submersible was found about 1,600 feet from the Titanic wreckage and it was determined the sub imploded just hours into its dive, killing all five passengers on board.
+After a desperate and days-long search, debris from the submersible was found about 1,600 feet from the Titanic wreckage.
+It was determined that the sub imploded just hours into its dive, killing all five passengers on board, officials said.

 Stefano Brizzolara, co-director of the Virginia Tech Center for Marine Autonomy and Robotics, says failure of the sub's pressure hull probably caused the implosion.
 "You must consider that at 4,000 meters depths, the pressure is 400 times what we experience at sea level," he told CBS News.
 That's about 13,000 feet, or nearly 2.5 miles.